s-fellner/BSA_Rolex/README.md

 ## Models

 We created various model to assess the problem of classifying the sentences.
 They are explained and evaluated below.
+Note : All our F1 scores are based on a threshold score of 0.5.

 ### Model A (Natural Language)